jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 In particular, there are two types of decisions that have become increasingly critical to maintaining healthy software supply chains:
-1\.Micro dependency decisions: frequent tactical decisions that developers must make on a daily basis to determine whether or not to update existing dependencies when newer versions become available.
 1\.
+Micro dependency decisions: frequent tactical decisions that developers must make on a daily basis to determine whether or not to update existing dependencies when newer versions become available.
+2\.
 Macro architectural decisions: strategic decisions that software architects and engineering leaders must make when deciding which open source projects are optimal for their products and why.
 8  2019 State of the Software Supply Chain
-But how should these decisions be made at scale?Should companies expect software developers to intuitively know the right action to take?What are the benefits of making good decisions?What are the costs of making bad decisions?Do engineering leaders have a responsibility to equip developers with information designed to automate better decision making?
+But how should these decisions be made at scale?

+⊲Should companies expect software developers to intuitively know the right action to take?

+⊲What are the benefits of making good decisions?

+⊲What are the costs of making bad decisions?

+⊲Do engineering leaders have a responsibility to equip developers with information designed to automate better decision making?
 These are a few of the questions that we attempt to